 However, most folks miss the signs.
 They've lived with it so long it's their "normal".
 This was certainly the case for me.
 And because it was a longstanding part of my coping, I didn't interpret it as something out of the ordinary.
 It was my adaptation.

 Of course, it compromised my perceptions in ways unknowingly until I started to live in a different way.

 Dissociation numbs out the body.
 When it lifts, we feel the activation underneath - often experienced as anxiety.
-This is progress - however rotten it feels.
+This is progress - however crappy it feels.

 There are many ways to help yourself through these uncomfortable sensations.
 The best way is to resource your body.
 Because this state is psychophysiological, calming the body will help lift the dissociative "cap".

 However, for folks who are chronically dissociative even this may not be enough.
 They will need the support of another nervous system - hopefully a grounded other (which is where therapy comes in) - to help shift into more regulation.
 This will likely take some time.

 I recommend a body-based therapy, one that brings the whole notion of presence and the felt sense into your world.
 Body psychotherapy is one such therapy (e.g. Sensoriomotor Psychotherapy, Somatic Experiencing, Hakomi, and mindfulness based therapies).

 I wish you all the best on your therapeutic journey Naz,

 I have dissociative amnesia, I can't remember any of my life before age 14 and only a few things since.
 It's like I've dissociated myself from my entire life.
 I know that I was abused from age 3 until age 14 and I know who did it, but I don't know what he did.